 Creating a slide deck, and you suddenly want to authenticate a figure or double-check a fact?
 Well, there's no need to open a web browser or even access a conventional dictionary.
-Research, a less explored option is available within most Microsoft Office applications, including PowerPoint.
-This option connects with various online and offline reference sources such as translations, dictionaries, and news services.
+The Research Task pane is no longer directly accessible in PowerPoint 2016, but you can still do everything possible in previous versions of PowerPoint, as we explain on this page.

 - Open an existing presentation and select a word on your slide.
 Now access the Review tab of the Ribbon.
-Locate the Proofing group and click the Research button, as shown highlighted in red within Figure 1.
+Locate the Proofing group and click the Translate button, as shown highlighted in red within Figure 1.
 This action will bring up a drop-down, as shown again in Figure 1.
 Click the Translate Selected Text option as shown in the drop-down.

 Figure 2: Research Task Pane

 - Now click the drop-down list highlighted in blue within Figure 2, above.
 This action will show a drop-down list of reference sources, as shown in Figure 3, below.
-Within this list, you will find all the reference books, research sites, and business/financial sites, as shown in Figure 4.
+Within this list, you will find all the reference books, research sites, and business/financial sites.
 You can add more sites for free or on a paid subscription basis.
 Also, some research options like the thesaurus work locally but for access to online resources like search engines and stock quotes, you need to be connected to the Internet.

 - Here are the descriptions of the research services within the drop-down list: